 - Arrange for official English-language copies of your high school and/or college transcript(s) to be sent to Northwestern College.
 These should include your graduation date, cumulative grade point average (on a 4.0 scale) and class rank, if available.
 They must include a signature and the official seal of the school sending them.
 Unofficial or scanned documents can be submitted prior to graduation, but admission will be conditional until we receive your official documents.
 (College credits earned elsewhere will need to be evaluated by AACRAO Foreign Education Credential Service.
 To initiate an evaluation, you must send Northwestern a) transcripts in both their original language and in a translator-signed, English-language translation, and b) funds to pay the AACRAO fee for evaluation [approx. $200].
 Once we have received the transcripts and the fee, we will submit both to AACRAO; evaluation could take up to 6 months, so start early.)

 - Provide us with your Scholastic Aptitude Test (SAT) or American College Test (ACT) scores.
 If you’ve already taken the test, your score may be printed on your high school transcript.
 If you’ve not taken either of these tests and don’t know whether you can, contact us to discuss alternatives.
 International students who are non-native speakers of English may complete their application file with a TOEFL or IELTS score report instead of SAT of ACT scores.

-For those international students who do not demonstrate admissible English proficiency on the SAT or ACT, we require your TOEFL (www.toefl.org; NWC code: 6490) or IELTS (www.ielts.org; NWC code: 8494) score reports.
+- For those international students who do not demonstrate admissible English proficiency on the SAT or ACT, we require your score reports from TOEFL (www.toefl.org; NWC code: 6490) or IELTS (www.ielts.org; NWC code: 8494).
 Northwestern’s English proficiency admission standards are: